shuhart/materialcalendar/docs/CUSTOMIZATION.md

 * Weekday: `mcv_weekDayTextAppearance` or `setWeekDayTextAppearance()`
 * Date: `mcv_dateTextAppearance` or `setDateTextAppearance()`

-The header text appearance is used for the topbar month label.
+The header text appearance is used for the month indicator view month label.
 The weekday is for the row of weekday labels, and date is for the individual days.

 For date text appearance, make sure you respond to presses and states.
 [Read more here](CUSTOM_SELECTORS.md).